-When to Visit the Garden Isle
+Kauai Tips for When to Visit

-Kauai has a remarkably stable weather pattern year round.
-During the winter you'll experience highs in the mid-70's, while summer temperatures usually get into the mid-80's.
+Kauai has a remarkably stable weather pattern year-round.
+During the winter you'll experience highs in the mid-70s °F (23-24°C), while summer temperatures usually get into the mid-80s °F (28-30°C).
 Kauai is wetter than the other islands and is actually home to the second (arguably THE) wettest spot on the planet at Waialeale.
 But this lush, verdant atmosphere is what makes Kauai the "Garden Isle."

 Kauai's North and East Coasts are together referred to as the windward side; which is typically wetter than the rest of the island.
 The driest locations are in south Kauai near Poipu or further west towards Waimea and Kekaha.
 Ultimately, most rain showers are brief and the sun quickly returns; only occasionally does a weather system bring prolonged rain to the island.

 The best deals, accommodations wise, are found during the months of April - May and September - early December.
 The holidays, especially Christmas, are the busiest time of year and prices will reflect the increased demand.
 During the spring and fall, visitation is typically down (meaning fewer crowds) and prices will reflect the decreased demand for accommodations.